Table of Contents

 5. Experience Bonaventure Cemetery

-Bonaventure Cemetery is truly one of the highlights of Savannah.
+Bonaventure Cemetery is one of the highlights of and top things to do in Savannah GA.
 You’ll need at least an hour to spend here, or more if you hire a guide.

 You can either park outside the burial grounds and hire someone to take you on a guided tour through the cemetery, or you can choose to drive its narrow, winding gravel paths in your own vehicle.